OFFIS-mosaik/mosaik/docs/tutorials/a-first-scenario.rst

 So in this case, *function* is a param of the *Function* model.

 Each simulator and model will expect different data as its params.
-The simulator’s documentation should describe which params are necessary or supported.
+The simulator's documentation should describe which params are necessary or supported.

 Next, we will create 50 entities of the *PV* model in our PV simulator, so that we can simulate 50 PV systems in the grid.
 We could create these entities by calling ``pvsim.PV(...)`` 50 times in a loop, but there is a shorter way: